AddPCB/reading-notes/class-301/301-3-passing-functions-as-props.md

 The Child component then renders a button with an onClick handler that calls the showMessage function when clicked.
 When the button is clicked, the showMessage function defined in the Parent component is executed, and the message is logged to the console.

-## Using React-Bootstrap to determine if a modal is open or closed
+## How React-Bootstrap determines if a modal is open or closed

 In React-Bootstrap, you can use the show prop to determine whether a modal is open or closed.
 If the show prop is set to true, the modal is open.